Taming-the-BEAST/StarBeast3-Tutorial/README.md

 # 2. Relaxed Clock Species Tree Reconstruction

-Now we will execute the same analysis as above, except we will use relaxed clock model that is allowing clock rate to vary accross lineages.
+Now we will execute the same analysis as above, except we will use relaxed clock model that is allowing clock rate to vary across lineages.

 ## 2.1 Edit xml to relax the clock
 > Open BEAUti
 >
-> At the top menu select **File => Load** and select the XML we previously created: _canid_strick_clock.xml_.
+> At the top menu select **File => Load** and select the XML file we previously created: _canid_strick_clock.xml_.

 We will change the species tree clock model